Port to GStreamer 1.x

 For now, I deem it safer to take the warning and not touch the two remaining formats.

-#16 Updated by C. Leichsenring almost 7 years ago
+#16 Updated by C. Leichsenring about 7 years ago

 One more thing for the public: